fly-apps/ollama-open-webui/README.md

 fly launch --from https://github.com/fly-apps/ollama-open-webui
 ```

 That's it!
 When you visit `https://[app].fly.dev` you should see the Open WebUI interface where you can log in and create the initial admin user.
-You can then optionally disable signups and make the app private by setting `ENABLE_SIGNUP = "false"` in your [fly.toml](./fly.toml)
+You can then optionally disable signups and make the app private by setting `ENABLE_SIGNUP = "false"` in your fly.toml [`env` variables section](https://fly.io/docs/reference/configuration/#the-env-variables-section).

 ## Having trouble?